Find an Approved Solicitor on the Aldermore Bank PLC

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.

-Your property lawyers should contact Aldermore Bank and see if they can apply for membership of the Aldermore Bank conveyancing panel, but if that is not viable Aldermore Bank will instruct their own lawyers to represent them.
-You are not legally obliged to appoint a law firm on the Aldermore Bank conveyancing panel as you are at liberty to use your preferred lawyers, in which case your legal fees may increase, and it will likely delay the transaction as you have another set of people involved.
+Your property lawyers should contact Aldermore Bank and see if they can apply for membership of the Aldermore Bank conveyancing panel, but if that is not viable Aldermore Bank will instruct their own solicitors to act.
+You don't have to instruct a firm on the Aldermore Bank conveyancing panel and you may continue to use your own solicitors, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.

 Not all firms are yet listed on our lender panel search tool which is still relatively new.
 Law firms are listing on a daily basis and it is probably the case that your lawyer is on the Aldermore Bank conveyancing lawyer and you should probably take them at their word.
 Please do feel free to suggest that they completing their listing on our site as it would only cost them £1 a month to list themselves as being on the Aldermore Bank solicitor panel.